pe-day-london-2025-05-22/workshop-sept-29/part_3/README.md

 hctl get active-resource-nodes workshop dev --out json | jq '.[] | select(.resource_type == "aws-iam-role")'
 ```

+## Provisioning the Dynamo DB

+Now that our running pod is getting a secure AWS identity, we can provision a dynamo DB and link it to our pod.

+Create the resource type:

 ```sh
 hctl create resource-type dynamodb-table --set-yaml=- <<"EOF"